-It is for freedom's seek that your lawyers are striving so vigorously on your behalf and have filed appeals, will go on in their, their representation of you before other judges.
+It is for freedom’s seek that your lawyers are striving so vigorously on your behalf and have filed appeals, will go on in their, their representation of you before other judges.
 We care about it.
-Because we all know that the way we treat you, Mr. Reid, is the measure of our own liberties.
+Because we all know that the way we treat you,

 Make no mistake though.
 It is yet true that we will bear any burden; pay any price, to preserve our freedoms.

 Look around this courtroom.
 Mark it well.
 The world is not going to long remember what you or I say here.
 Day after tomorrow it will be forgotten.
 But this, however, will long endure.
 Here, in this courtroom, and courtrooms all across America, the American people will gather to see that justice, individual justice, justice, not war, individual justice is in fact being done.

 The very President of the United States through his officers will have to come into courtrooms and lay out evidence on which specific matters can be judged, and juries of citizens will gather to sit and judge that evidence democratically, to mold and shape and refine our sense of justice.

 See that flag, Mr. Reid?
 That’s the flag of the United States of America.
 That flag will fly there long after this is all forgotten.
 That flag still stands for freedom.
 You know it always will.
 Custody,